chiraggude/larabase/README.md

 ## Upcoming Features
 * Social Login - Login via FaceBook, Twitter, LinkedIn, Google, Microsoft, GitHub
-* User Suspension: A user can be temporarily banned from logging in to the app for a small interval (eg. 7 days)
-* User Banning: Admins can add a user's email to a banned list.
-A banned user will not be allowed to create a new account with their existing emails or social accounts (potentially)
-* Login Throttling: Locks an account after a specified number of failed sign-in attempts.
-Can unlock via email or after a specified time period.
 * Role based Access Control (RBAC) – Super Admin, Group Admin, Users
 * Permissions Types - Manage Everything, Manage a group of users, manage only themselves, manage certain resources, manage only certain actions in a resource